bryanchance/scion/go/sigmgmt/README.md

 ## Running

-Make sure the config output directory `output` exists in the running folder.
-And you have a config file.
+Make sure you have a config file.
+You should create your own TLS keys:
+`openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout key.pem -out cert.pem`

 Then run the interface e.g. with `go run main.go -id=sm4-ff00:0:2f-9 -bind=:8080 -config=cfg.json`.
+Open the WebUI on `https://<your-bind-arg>`

 ## Configuration